Top 7+ Free Firebase Alternatives for 2026

 - Supports React, Next.js, Vue, Angular, and more

-- Flutter, iOS, Android, Ionic, and React Native supported
+- Flutter, iOS, Android, Ionic, and React Native are supported

 - Easy backend setup and scaling